25prabhu10/notes/docs/Languages/CSS/CSS.md

 - Visit [MDN - Media features](https://developer.mozilla.org/en-US/docs/Web/CSS/Media_Queries/Using_media_queries#media_features) for the list of all media features expression

-1. Prefers-Colour-Scheme: The prefers-colour-scheme CSS media feature is used to detect if the user has requested the system to use a light or dark colour theme
+1. `prefers-color-scheme`: The prefers-colour-scheme CSS media feature is used to detect if the user has requested the system to use a light or dark colour theme
    - `no-preference`: Indicates that the user has made no preference known to the system.
 This keyword value evaluates as false in the boolean context

    - `light`: Indicates that the user has notified the system that they prefer an interface that has a light theme